-And there usually is a person on the other side of my camera because I am, at heart, a portrait photographer and have been making photographs of working people, executives and even presidents since 1988.
-Most of my work is done for companies and large organizations.
+And there usually is a person on the other side of my camera because I am, at heart, a portrait photographer and have been making images of working people, actors, executives and even presidents since 1988.
+We handle large companies, mid-sized organizations and small enterprises.
+We’re scalable.

-My clients call on me for lots of different imaging needs.
-Some need “headshots” for websites, others need great location work for annual reports while others need images that reflect and enhance their brands.
+Clients need lots of different images.
+Some need studio “headshots” for websites, others need great location work for annual reports.
+But all clients need images that reflect and elevate their brands.
 Many of my smaller clients expect me to be good at a wide range of imaging; from shooting food and products to conducting video interviews with their key people and clients.
+With experience comes range.

 Early in my career I worked as a teaching assistant for three top commercial photographers at the University of Texas at Austin, College of Fine Arts.
 I learned to use all sorts of weird and wonderful cameras like an 8 inch by 10 inch sheet film camera.
-The three instructors taught me the nuances of lighting, and how to run a photography business.
+The three instructors taught me (in different ways) the nuances of lighting, and how to run a photography business to best benefit clients.

-Since then I have written and illustrated five very popular, non-fiction photography books for publisher, Amherst Media.
-I am an instructor for online educator, Craftsy.com, and over 300,000 people have taken one or more of my video courses.
-Writing the books reinforced my knowledge of lighting while being on the other side of a video camera for days at a time as an instructor at Craftsy.com taught me just how tough it is to be the “talent”, and how detailed video production needs to be.
+I have also written and illustrated five , non-fiction photography books for print publisher, Amherst Media.
+I am an instructor for online educator, Craftsy.com, and over 300,000 people have taken one or more of my online courses.
+Writing the books reinforced my knowledge of lighting while being on the other side of a video camera for days at a time, as an instructor for Craftsy.com, taught me just how tough it is to be the “talent” in a video, and how detailed video production needs to be.

-I have worked all over the world, in places like: London, Toronto, Monte Carlo, Spain, Portugal, Paris, Rome, Mexico City and St. Petersburg, Russia.
+I have worked all over the world, in places like: London, Toronto, Monte Carlo, Madrid, Lisbon, Paris, Rome, Mexico City and St. Petersburg, Russia.
 And I never get tired of making photographs.
-I love meeting people, getting to know them and then photographing them with respect and as much skill as I can.
+I love meeting people, getting to know them and then photographing them with respect, authenticity and as much skill as I can.